 The last button in the Themes is the Effects button.
 Theme effects are sets of lines and fill effects used on shapes and graphics you use in your document.
 Click the drop down arrow to see your list of choices.

-The effects don’t let you customize your own but it gives you a wide variety of choices of boarders and fill effects to choose from.
+The effects don’t let you customize your own but it gives you a wide variety of choices of borders and fill effects to choose from.